PistonDevelopers/meta/README.md

 # piston_meta
-A research project of meta parsing and composing for data
+A DSL parsing library for human readable text documents

-Piston-Meta is a research project under the Piston project to explore the use of meta parsing and composing for data oriented design.
+Piston-Meta is a research project under the Piston project to explore the use of meta parsing and composing.
 Meta parsing is a technique where you use a rules to describe how to transform a text into a tree structure, in a similar way that a parser generator can generate code for reading a text by a grammar, except that the rules in meta parsing can be changed at run time, or even read from a text described by the same rules.
 Piston-Meta is inspired by OMeta (https://en.wikipedia.org/wiki/OMeta) developed at Viewpoints Research Institute in 2007.

-Meta parsing and composing could be very useful in game programming, where you have lots of data with slightly different grammar.
-This could be domain specific languages for simple scripting, or data to feed a system that requires a specific layout, or a configuration format that you develop while working on a project.
+Meta parsing and composing is useful when you have lots of data with slightly different grammar.
+This could be Domain Specific Languages (DSL) for simple scripting, or data to feed a system that requires a specific layout, or a configuration format that you develop while working on a project.

 The normal way is to read and write the data using a document library, for example JSON, but there are several downsides:

 1. Changes in the document structure are entangled with the application code
 2. It requires one dependency for each document format